juntang-zhuang/Adabelief-Optimizer/README.md

 | GAN      | 0.5   | 0.999 | 1e-12   | 0            | False           | False       | False   | False   |

 * We also provide a modification of ```ranger``` optimizer in ```ranger-adavelief``` which combines ```RAdam + LookAhead + Gradient Centralization + AdaBelief```, but this is not used in the paper and is not extensively tested.
 * The ```adabelief-tf``` is a naive implementation in Tensorflow.
 It lacks many features such as ```decoupled weight decay```, and is not extensively tested.
-Please contact me if you want to collaborate and improve it.
+Currently I don't have plans to improve it since I seldom use Tensorflow, please contact me if you want to collaborate and improve it.

+#### 5. Contact
+Please contact me at ```j.zhuang@yale.edu``` if you would like to help improve it, especially the tensorflow version, or explore combination with other methods, or some discussion on the theory part.

 ## Citation